-I. Introduction to Demonstrative Evidence.
+I. Introduction to Demonstrative Evidence

-To be successful in the courtroom, a trial lawyer must combine the oratorical skills of a prosperous preacher, the desire to win of a rabid Georgia Bull Dog, and the teaching skills of a great sixth grade social studies teacher.
-This paper focuses on developing and using a particular kind of teaching skill - demonstration and illustration - necessary to educate a jury as to why your client should win.
-Successful educators know that there are three basic kinds of learners in the average class.
-Students are either auditory, visual, or kinesthetic learners.
-These students grow up to be jurors and continue to learn in these three ways.
-Auditory learners are educated by what they hear and place less importance on what they see.
-Visual learners are educated by what they see and are less able to pickup information from what they hear.
+Our job as advocates is to teach jurors the facts they need to know to reach a decision favorable to our clients.
+To be successful in the courtroom, we must develop the teaching skills of a great sixth grade social studies teacher.
+Effective teaching skills include the use of presentation skills - demonstrative and illustrative - necessary to educate a jury as to why our client should win.

+Successful educators know that there are three basic kinds of learners in the average class: auditory, visual, or kinesthetic.
+There is also a small group known as global learners, but because these jurors benefit from all types of evidence they are not treated separately here.
+These students grow up to be jurors and continue to learn in one of these three ways:

+- 1. Auditory learners are educated by what they hear and place less importance on what they see. - 2.
+Visual learners are educated by what they see and are less able to pickup information from what they hear. - 3.
 Kinesthetic, or hands on, learners want to learn by using their tactile senses.

 Most information in a courtroom is in the form of oral testimony, and the auditory learners have a ready source of information and an advantage to help them reach a verdict.
-The secret to victory is to be on the side which convinces the visual and kinesthetic learners and thus gets their votes in the jury room.
-These non-auditory learners are convinced by evidence they can see or touch.
-Effective demonstrative evidence will reach these jurors and give them an understanding of your case which they can use in the jury room.
-"Demonstrative evidence" consists of both real and purely illustrative evidence2.
-The preparation and use of demonstrative evidence does not vary with whether it is real or purely illustrative or on whether it is admissible or not.
-This paper discusses the creation and use of demonstrative evidence which will aid all kinds of jurors, but particularly those jurors who prefer to learn visually and kinesthetically.
+But pure auditory learners are in the minority.
+In fact, "Humans assimilate 83 percent of data through sight; only 11 percent is gained through hearing, with the rest divided among the other senses."1 Thus, the secret to victory is to be on the side that convinces the visual and kinesthetic learners.
+The party that proves its case to these learners will get their votes in the jury room.
+These non-auditory learners, in fact the majority of humans, are convinced by evidence they can see or touch.
+Effective demonstrative evidence2 will reach these jurors and give them an understanding of our case that they can use in the jury room.

+"Demonstrative evidence" consists of both real and purely illustrative evidence3.
+The effective preparation and use of demonstrative evidence does not vary with whether it is real, or purely illustrative, or on whether it is admissible or not.
+Effective case presentation will aid all kinds of jurors, but particularly those jurors who prefer to learn visually because this learning method is the most important process by which jurors obtain information.
 There are many reasons for this:

-The term "Demonstrative Evidence" is used throughout this paper for all kinds of evidence which is essentially non-verbal.
-This includes evidence which is admitted into evidence and thus becomes part of the record and material which does not go out with the jury except in the form of memories and impressions.